Athlete’s Foot Callus: Understanding the Causes and Treatment Option

 What is the best way to remove calluses from feet?
 This is a question we get asked a lot!
 As we’ve said before in our blogs, with any condition that we treat, diagnosis is the key.
 Podiatrists have a knowledge of the underlying structures and mechanics of the foot, and we always take a medical history from our patients.
 This, along with the skills we use in clinic, is why Podiatrists are well placed to advise on the causes and treatments for your callus.

-Our treatment of choice for Foot Callus is gentle removal using a sterile blade.
+Our treatment of choice for athlete's foot callus is gentle removal using a sterile blade.
 As callus on the feet is “dead skin,” (older skin cells with no nerve supply) this process is generally painless.
 We also use disposable files to achieve a smooth finish to our treatment.
 Our Podiatry degree training means we know to take caution with diabetic patients, those with vascular problems and some other skin and medical conditions.
 Keeping callus in check is important for these people as it can help to prevent skin breakdown.

 After we have podiatrist callus removal, we can give advice on maintenance and prevention.
 This will help to slow down the process of the callus reforming and keep your feet happy for longer.
 Prevention is better than cure!